 And always look on the bright side - you've got knees!
 Physiobot can only dream. #knees4physiobot

 -- Check with your doctor or PT prior to initiating a new exercise program --

 Following a cruciate ligament injury the knee tends to swell, restricting the knee range-of-motion.
 This exercise methodically and safely address this tightness and ROM restriction.

 This exercise targets the end range of knee extension strength.
 This range often weakens following a knee injury, leading to knee buckling and pain.

-The quadriceps are key to activities such as getting out of chairs smoothly and without pain.
-This exercise strengthens the quads without exacerbating the swelling associated with a Baker's cyst.
+The quadriceps are key to activities such as getting out of chairs without pain or difficulty.
+This exercise strengthens them without adding strain to the ACL.